thunze/abitur/englisch/india.md

 	- the lateral approach has advantages
 - competing ideologies, may be the future
 - home to one third of the world's poorest people
+- inequality has widened despite the economical growth
+- **corruption:** many illegal activities harming the economics are tolerated by the police

 ## Arranged Marriages